National Exhibition Centre: NEC Group

 Parent company the NEC Group also owns and operates the Arena Birmingham and ICC Birmingham, both in central Birmingham, and bp pulse LIVE, based on The NEC site.
 Birmingham City Council placed the NEC Group up for sale in 2014.
 After short-listing three contenders to purchase the company, the sale to Lloyds Development Capital, the private equity unit of Lloyds Banking Group, was completed in January 2015 for £307 million.
 In October 2018, Blackstone acquired NEC Group from Lloyds Development Capital, paying around £800 million for the group.

 Emergency hospital

 From early April 2020 the NEC housed NHS Nightingale Hospital Birmingham, an emergency hospital scheduled to open on 10 April, and receive its first patients on 12 April, as part of a network of NHS Nightingale Hospitals in response to the COVID-19 pandemic.
 On 1 April 2021 the hospital was closed without ever treating a patient.

+Nations Experience Capital

+For the NEC's 50th anniversary, it was rebranded as the Nation's Experience Capital on 26 February 2026, with the physical site unified under the name "The NEC Campus".